The Required Alternative Society: The Simpler Way.

 Most of your neighbourhood could become a permaculture jungle, an ‘edible landscape’ crammed with long-lived, largely self-maintaining productive plants, especially on the public spaces, parks, footpaths and the roads that have been dug up.
 In addition, backyards and parks can produce large amounts of vegetables, fruit, nuts, herbs, poultry, rabbits and fish.
 Food production would involve little or no fuel use, ploughing, packaging, storage, refrigeration, pesticides, marketing or transport.
 Having food produced close to where people live would enable all nutrients to be recycled back to the soil through compost heaps, animals, composting toilets and garbage gas units.
 Therefore, there would be no need for sewers, pumping stations or treatment works.
 This is crucial – a sustainable society must have complete nutrient recycling, and therefore it must have a local agriculture.

-Meat consumption would be greatly reduced as we moved to eating more plant foods, but many small animals such as poultry, rabbits and fish could be kept in small pens spread throughout our settlements.
+Meat consumption would be greatly reduced as we moved to eating more plant foods, but many small animals such as poultry, rabbits and fish could be kept in small pens and tanks spread throughout our settlements.
 The animals could be fed largely on kitchen and garden scraps and by free ranging on commons, while providing manure and adding to the aesthetic and leisure resources of our settlements.
 Some wool, milk and leather could come from sheep and goats grazing meadows within and close to our settlements.
 The animals would help to recycle all nutrients from households back to soils.

 The commons would be of great economic and social value.
 They would include the community owned and operated woodlots, bamboo patches, herb gardens, orchards, ponds, meadows, sheds, clay pits, machinery, workshops, windmills, water wheels, bicycles, vehicles, buildings for craft groups, drama clubs etc. Commons can be located in parks, beside railway lines, on abandoned factory sites, and on the many roads that will no longer be needed.
 They would provide many free goods.
 They would be maintained by voluntary working bees and committees.

-Settlement design will focus on basically permaculture principles, such as the intensive use of all food producing niches within a space (‘stacking’), complex ecosystems (not monocultures), multiple cropping and overlapping functions e.g., poultry provide meat, eggs, feathers, pest control, cultivation, fertilizer and leisure resources.
+Settlement design will focus on basically Permaculture principles, such as the intensive use of all food producing niches within a space (‘stacking’), complex ecosystems (not monocultures), multiple cropping and overlapping functions e.g., poultry provide meat, eggs, feathers, pest control, cultivation, fertilizer and leisure resources.
 These techniques will enable huge reductions in the present land area and energy costs for the provision of food and materials.

 It will not be necessary for everyone to be involved in agricultural activities.
 Providing food now takes perhaps one-fifth of work time, when transport, packaging and marketing are added to the farm work.
 That’s about eight hours a week per worker.
 Intensive home gardening might require only about four person-hours per week per household, so averaged across the town and including small farms food production would probably require well below the present amount of time going into food production.
 The difference derives from the much greater productivity of home gardens and small farms, and the elimination of much intermediary work such as transport and packaging, (and producing all those trucks etc.).
 In addition, much food production would be a leisure activity.